COMPUTER VISION SYNDROME

 and taking regular breaks.

-Integrated Vision Therapy (IVT) gives very good results in cases of CVS as it addresses the causes of the CVS by enhancing visual functions such as accommodation, convergence and over all eye teaming with necessary adjustment of the life style.
-An appropriate correction of the refractive error would be the precondition for the commencement of the IVT.
+Integrated Cognitive Orthoptic Remediation (ICORE) gives very good results in cases of CVS as it addresses the causes of the CVS by enhancing visual functions such as accommodation, convergence and over all eye teaming with necessary adjustment of the life style.
+An appropriate correction of the refractive error would be the precondition for the commencement of the ICORE.

 The increased demands of these activities on your eyes can leave you with uncomfortable and sometimes painful symptoms.
 For some people, visual fatigue can also lead to reduction in productivity and ability to concentrate — and may even negatively impact your vision health and overall well being.